krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 Compared to directly counting the algorithm's runtime, what are the characteristics of time complexity analysis?

 - **Time complexity can effectively evaluate algorithm efficiency**.
 For example, the runtime of algorithm `B` grows linearly; when $n > 1$ it is slower than algorithm `A`, and when $n > 1000000$ it is slower than algorithm `C`.
 In fact, as long as the input data size $n$ is sufficiently large, an algorithm with "constant order" complexity will always be superior to one with "linear order" complexity, which is precisely the meaning of time growth trend.
 - **The derivation method for time complexity is simpler**.
 Obviously, the running platform and the types of computational operations are both unrelated to the growth trend of the algorithm's runtime.
-Therefore, in time complexity analysis, we can simply treat the execution time of all computational operations as the same "unit time", thus simplifying "counting computational operation runtime" to "counting the number of computational operations", which greatly reduces the difficulty of estimation.
+Therefore, in time complexity analysis, we can simply treat the execution time of all computational operations as the same "unit time", reducing "tracking the runtime of each operation" to "counting the number of operations", which greatly reduces the difficulty of estimation.
 - **Time complexity also has certain limitations**.
 For example, although algorithms `A` and `C` have the same time complexity, their actual runtimes differ significantly.
 Similarly, although algorithm `B` has a higher time complexity than `C`, when the input data size $n$ is small, algorithm `B` is clearly superior to algorithm `C`.
 In such cases, it is often difficult to judge the efficiency of algorithms based solely on time complexity.
 Of course, despite the above issues, complexity analysis remains the most effective and commonly used method for evaluating algorithm efficiency.

 ## 2.3.2 &nbsp; Asymptotic Upper Bound of Functions